awslabs/aws-serverless-data-lake-framework/sdlf-utils/ingestion-examples/sqoop/README.md

 * com.amazonaws.[region].elasticmapreduce

-##Installation
+## Installation
 This solution is an extension of the SDLF, you need to have an SDLF implementation.
-It will create a new Stage called stageX
+Where a new Stage called stageX will be created
-2. Create a new repository named `sdlf-stageX` and add the master/test/dev branches to it
+1. Create a new repository named `sdlf-stageX` and add the master/test/dev branches to it
-3. Copy the content of the `sdlf-stageX` folder into those branches
+2. Copy the content of the `sdlf-stageX` folder into those branches
-4. Upload the content of the `sdlf-team`, `sdlf-datalakeLibrary` and `sdlf-datalakeLibrary` folders  into their respective repos.
+3. Upload the content of the `sdlf-team`, `sdlf-datalakeLibrary` and `sdlf-datalakeLibrary` folders  into their respective repos.
 Alternatively you can copy them directly to the team repos if you don't want to include this changes to every new team
-5. Create a new team (engineering is used for this example)
+4. Create a new team (engineering is used for this example)
-6. Modify the pipeline parameters to include the new Stage and specify the subnet parameter `pEMRsubnet` with the subnet id where EMR will be started
+5. Modify the pipeline parameters to include the new Stage and specify the subnet parameter `pEMRsubnet` with the subnet id where EMR will be started
 EMR needs to be created in a private subnet

-##Best practices
+## Best practices
 1. Use an S3 endpoint to avoid network traffic over internet.
 2. If connection by SSM is needed include ssm, ec2messages and ssmmessages connection/endpoints
 3. Sqoop usually benefits from multiple small containers.